edbizarro/clash-royale-api/README.md

 > Before use this library visit [https://developer.clashroyale.com](https://developer.clashroyale.com) to get an API TOKEN

-Make sure to initialize the API with a valid token before making requests ` Api::setToken($apiToken);`
+Make sure to initialize the API ` Api::setApiToken($apiToken)` with a valid token before making requests

 ### Clan